TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-acc-type-tiering-notsupported.md

 <!--/issueDescription-->

 ## **Recommended Steps**

 Object storage data tiering to hot, cool, or archive is only supported in General Purpose v2 (GPv2) and Blob storage accounts and only available for block and append blobs.

-* At account level - Only hot and cool access tiers can be set.
+* At account level, only hot and cool access tiers can be set.
 The archive access tier is not available at the account level.

-* At individual blob level
+* At individual blob level:

-  * Replication option LRS/GRS/RA-GRS   - All three access tiers hot,cool and archive can be set.
+  * Replication option LRS/GRS/RA-GRS: All three access tiers can be set
-  * Replication option ZRS/GZRS/RA-GZRS - Only hot and cool access tiers can be set.
+  * Replication option ZRS/GZRS/RA-GZRS: Only hot and cool access tiers can be set

  Please change to a supported account type or replication option to use your preferred access tier.